Layer by layer

 Layer-by-layer (LbL) deposition is a thin film fabrication technique.
 The films are formed by depositing alternating layers of complementary materials with wash steps in between.
+One of the key advantages of LbL technology compared with other film deposition techniques is its ability to produce highly uniform conformal coatings on both flat and curved surfaces.
 This can be accomplished by using various techniques such as immersion, spin, spray, electromagnetism, or fluidics.

 Development

 The first implementation of this technique is attributed to J. J. Kirkland and R. K. Iler of DuPont, who carried it out using microparticles in 1966.
 The method was later revitalized by the discovery of its applicability to a wide range of polyelectrolytes by Gero Decher at the University of Mainz, with Decher, Helmuth Möhwald, and Yuri Lvov credited for developing LbL assembly for multicomponent films made up of polyions (such as DNA, RNA, and proteins), as well as other charged materials.
+Nicholas Kotov pioneered the development of biomimetic and high-performance composites through the LbL assembly of nanomaterials such as graphene oxide nanoplatelets.